firmai/ml-fairness-framework/README.md

-# FairPut - Fair Postprocessing for  ML
+# Output Postprocessing for Fair ML